 You will go to your PCP for most of your health care, or your PCP will send you to a specialist who works with the same MCO.
 For some types of services, you can choose a local provider who does not participate with your MCO.
-The MCO will still pay the non-participating provider for services as long as the provider agrees to see you and accept payment from the MCO.
+The MCO will still pay the non-participating provider for services if the provider agrees to see you and accept payment from the MCO.
 Services that work in this way are called self-referral services.
 The MCO will also pay for any related lab work and medicine received at the same site that you receive the self-referral visit.
 The following services are self-referral services:

 - Emergency services;

 - Family planning;

 - Pregnancy, under certain conditions, and birthing centers;

 - Doctor's check of a newborn baby;

-- School-based health centers;
+- School-based health centers:

 - Assessment for placement in foster care;

 - Certain specialists for children;

-- Diagnostic evaluation for people with HIV/AIDS; and
+- Diagnostic evaluation for people with HIV/AIDS;

-- Renal dialysis.
+- Renal dialysis; and

+- Covid-19 Lab Tests